Dancer Paula Padani

 Peggy Parnass is a Jew, a woman, a German born in Hamburg and raised in Sweden, an author, a journalist, an actress and, last but not least, a feminist.

-Mollie Parnis’s wit and fashion savvy made her clothing designs a must among many first ladies during her tenure as fashion legend.
+Mollie Parnis’s wit and fashion-savvy made her clothing designs a must during her tenure as a fashion legend.
+Parnis was equally famed for her New York salons that welcomed literary and political giants and for her fashion designs that adorned first ladies.

 Born in Moscow into a family of highly successful artists, Lydia Pasternak made a name for herself in both scientific and literary realms.
 She worked as an assistant to American neurochemist Irvine H. Page in Munich and later became the preeminent translator of her brother Boris’s poetry while living in Great Britain.